joaovbs96/OptiX-Path-Tracer/README.md

 I personally implemented a C++ version of all three minibooks before attempting to deal with a GPU based version, just so I could understand the underlining theory.
 After that, I tried my luck with CUDA, based on Roger Allen's version, and only then I tried to implement an OptiX version based on Ingo Wald's code.
-I would like to thank Peter Shirley, Roger Allen and Ingo Wald for solving my questions whenever I needed.
+I would like to thank Peter Shirley, Roger Allen and Ingo Wald for help and tips whenever I needed.

 - Ingo Wald's original OptiX code: https://github.com/ingowald/RTOW-OptiX